 TAIEX-EIR PEER 2 PEER supports:

-Expert Missions: experts from a EU Member State environmental authority are sent to an environmental authority in other Member States that have requested peer advice and exchange of experience on a specific topic.
+Expert Missions: experts from a EU Member State environmental authority visit an environmental authority in other Member States that have requested peer advice and exchange of experience on a specific topic.
 Expert missions can last between two to five days.

-Study Visits: employees (maximum three) from a requesting environmental authority are sent on a working visit to other EU Member State institutions to learn from peers and exchange good practices.
+Study Visits: employees (maximum three) from a requesting environmental authority go on a working visit to other EU Member State institutions to learn from peers and exchange good practices.
 Study visits can last between two to five days.

 Workshops: workshops with environmental authorities from one or several EU Member States (single or multi-country workshops) can be organized in a requesting institution.
 Workshops would normally last two days.